eth-easl/cachew_experiments/README.md

 ### <a name="running_a_pipeline"/>Executing an ML Input Pipeline with Cachew Locally

 As a prerequisite, you must have Cachew installed locally on your machine, if you intend to run it locally.
 To do this, download the Cachew wheel file using `gsutil cp gs://cachew-builds/tensorflow-2.8.0-cp39-cp39-linux_x86_64.whl .` and install it using: `python -m pip uninstall -y tensorflow && python -m pip install tensorflow-2.8.0-cp39-cp39-linux_x86_64.whl`.
 Note that this will uninstall your local tensorflow library.
 As a consequence, we recommend you use a virtual environment.
+Please note that we have only tested this on Ubuntu LTE 20.04 (kernel version 5.13.0-40-generic).
+As a consequence, this might not work on other Operating Systems.

-In the `local` directory, you will find a set of scripts which are useful for deploying Cachew locally (where each entity in the deployment runs in its own local process).
+In the [local](local) directory, you will find a set of scripts which are useful for deploying Cachew locally (where each entity in the deployment runs in its own local process).
 This folder also contains a `README.md`, detailing some of these components.

-## Artifact Evaluation
+## <a name="artifact_eval"/>Artifact Evaluation

+Make sure the prerequisites are installed by following [this section](#prerequisites).

+The directories of interest for this task are:

-Browse to the `deploy` directory.
-Here you will find the scripts required to automatically set up and tear down a VM for artifact evaluation.
+* [deploy](deploy): Here you will find the scripts required to automatically set up and tear down a VM for artifact evaluation.

-### Prerequisites

-Our scripts make extensive use of the `gcloud CLI` tool.
-As a consequence, this tool is a prerequisite for setting up VMs and running experiments.
-Pleas follow [this tutorial](https://cloud.google.com/sdk/docs/install) to install it.
+* [experiments](experiments): Here you will find a set of subdirectories, one for each experiment to be reproduced.

+We first present how to set up, access and tear down a VM that can be used for artifact evaluation.
+Then we present how this VM can be used to run the artifact evaluation experiments.

 ### Deploying a VM

-Run `./deploy_vm.sh <your_vm_name>` to deploy a VM.
+Move into the [deploy](deploy) directory and run `./deploy_vm.sh <your_vm_name> <gpu_count>` to deploy a VM.
 This script has the following parameters:

 ```
 Usage: ./deploy_vm.sh <params>*